golddragon007/cloud9/README.md

 * -t 		prepares the environment and configures the basic system for using the new toolkit (ideal to develop subsites)
 * -p 		prepares a basic LAMP stack with Apache, MySQL and PHP composer
 * -d 		stops the Apache server for any subsite
-* -a		returns the public IP of the virtual machine
+* -a		returns the public IP address of the virtual machine
 * -z		resizes the filesystem if more space is available

 ```